Run In Notebook

 , specify the predicate to output, similar to Clingo's #show

 .
-Also, specify the engine to use.
-For more details, refer to the User Guide.
+Also, don't forget to specify the engine to use.

 Result Interpretation

-With such script, you will get the followings
+With this script, you will get the following:

 From this, we know that the compiled query is stored in the Greeting_sql